Abidur-Rahman-Chowdhury/product-analysis/README.md

 ## Project Description

-* In this project i used react outer for routing.
+* In this project i used react router for routing.
 Also use Link component so that browser dont take reload on every action.

 * In the review section i showed all the reviews of customer.